jmcaine/um/README.md

 	$ pip install --upgrade pip
 	$ git clone git@github.com:jmcaine/um.git

+System level needs:

+	$ apt install libgl1-mesa-glx sqlite3

+(Note, the pip installs below may rely on other apt-installs like build-essential, libffi-dev, python3-dev, ..., but the most recent install from scratch seemed to call out libgl and sqlite3 only)

 Install Requirements.

+	$ cd um
+	$ pip install aiohttp aiohttp-session aiosqlite cryptography dominate pillow bcrypt opencv-python

+OR consider pip-installing from requirements.txt, but this adds dependencies and specifies versions... not sure if that's wanted, as it can get out of date...

+	$ (?!) pip install -r requirements.txt

 (If adev is wanted, install aiohttp-devtools -- see below, also)

-	$ cd um
-	$ pip install -r requirements.txt

-(Note, the pip install may rely on apt-installs like build-essential, libffi-dev, python3-dev, ...)

 Create the database ('apt install sqlite3' will be required for this, of course):